kelseymalloy/kelseymalloy.github.io/_pages/scicomm.md

 ---
 layout: page
-title: projects
+title: scicomm
-permalink: /projects/
+permalink: /scicomm/
-description: Collection of cool projects.
+description: Collection of cool science comunication and visualization projects.
 ---

-Sometimes I create images, animations, etc. outside the world of academia.
+Sometimes I create images, animations, etc. related or not related to weather and climate.
 You can find some of my scripts and output at [my fun-data-science repo](https://github.com/kelseymalloy/fun-data-science.git)

 ## Lorenz Butterfly